filippesic/lmdb/README.md

 * `POST /user/rates2` takes `video_id` and returns any rates that user has given(`auth:api`)
 * `POST /user/unrate` 'unrates' the movie(`auth:api`)
 * `POST /user/addToList` takes `video_id` and adds a movie to user's watchlist(`auth:api`)

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).